 I have heard people say that the first home you buy should be an investment property.
 This seems very odd at first, but when you think about it, there is a lot of sound logic behind that statement.
-In previous posts we have talked about the true costs of ownership and lack of material benefits over renting.
-However, this was from the perspective of living in a home.
+In previous posts we have outlined the true costs of ownership.

 Real Estate market value only returns 1% per Year

 One of the main reason is the opportunity cost of putting large sums of money in a home.
 Robert Shiller has won a noble price for his work studying housing and came to the conclusion that on average single family homes gain 1% per year in market value.
 This will be the return whether you live in it or rent it out.
 A lot of people buy a home to live in thinking it is an investment, but it should better be thought of as a consumption item that has a marketable floating price.

 The difference between the two results in that the house you live in costs you money each month in mortgage interest, property taxes, insurance, and maintenance.
 The rental property, if managed well, will provide money each month in the form of rent (similar to a stock dividend) before subtracting operating costs.
 Now generally unless you can contract out a lot of the responsibilities you will have to spend some time managing it.
 Therefore, Investment real estate should be thought of as running a small business.
 The more work you do yourself the greater the return will be.

 Now just because you can make profits renting our real estate does not mean there are not better investment options available.
 It is important to weight risk and return of all available investments.
 Therefore, the timing of the purchase will have a great impact on how well it performs just as would the timing of buying stocks and bonds.